Earthquake Safety

 Millions of people live and work in earthquake-prone regions of the United States.
 A major earthquake could cause unprecedented devastation for one of these regions but also affect the economy of the entire country.
 What we do now, before a big earthquake, will determine how well we survive and recover.

 Each year, Great ShakeOut Earthquake Drills involve millions of participants worldwide through broad-based outreach programs, media partnerships, and public advocacy by hundreds of partners.
 The drill is held annually on the third Thursday of October.
-This year, International ShakeOut Day will be on October 17, 2024 at 10:17 am.
 We will also be testing the emergency broadcast alert systems and encouraging all to participate in practicing Drop, Cover, Hold!

 A key aspect of the ShakeOut is the integration of comprehensive science-based earthquake research and the lessons learned from decades of social science research about why people get prepared.
 The result is a “teachable moment” on par with having an actual earthquake (often followed by increased interest in getting ready for earthquakes).
 ShakeOut creates the sense of urgency that is needed for people, organizations, and communities to get prepared, to practice what to do to be safe, and to learn what plans need to be improved.